Emilio Bonifácio

-Emilio José Bonifácio Del Rosario (born April 23, 1985) is a Dominican former professional baseball utility player.
-He previously played in MLB for the Arizona Diamondbacks, Florida/Miami Marlins, Toronto Blue Jays, Kansas City Royals, Chicago Cubs, Chicago White Sox, Atlanta Braves and Washington Nationals.
-Primarily a second baseman and center fielder throughout his career, Bonifácio has also played shortstop and third base.
+Emilio José Bonifácio Del Rosario (born April 23, 1985) is a Dominican professional baseball utility player for the Guerreros de Oaxaca of the Mexican League, who also captains the Tigres del Licey of the Dominican Professional Baseball League.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Florida/Miami Marlins, Toronto Blue Jays, Kansas City Royals, Chicago Cubs, Chicago White Sox, Atlanta Braves, and Washington Nationals.
+Primarily a second baseman and center fielder throughout his career, Bonifácio has also played right field and third base.

-Major League career
+Professional career

-Arizona Diamondbacks
+Arizona Diamondbacks (2001–2008)

+On December 27, 2001, Bonifácio signed with the Arizona Diamondbacks as an international free agent.
+He made his professional debut in 2003 with the rookie-level Missoula Osprey.

-He played in his first Major League game on September 2, 2007, when he was called up by the Arizona Diamondbacks.
+Bonifácio played in his first Major League game on September 2, 2007, when he was called up by the Diamondbacks.
+In 11 games during his rookie campaign, he went 5-for-23 (.217) with no home runs and two RBI.
+Bonifácio made 8 appearances for the Diamondbacks in 2008, going 2-for-12 (.167) with two RBI and one stolen base.

-Washington Nationals
+Washington Nationals (2008)

-On July 22, 2008, he was traded from the Diamondbacks to the Washington Nationals for pitcher Jon Rauch and was optioned to the Triple-A Columbus Clippers.
+On July 22, 2008, Bonifácio was traded from the Diamondbacks to the Washington Nationals in exchange for pitcher Jon Rauch and was optioned to the Triple-A Columbus Clippers.

-Bonifácio was called up to the majors (he played for the South Bend Silver Hawks before he entered the majors). the Nationals on August 1, along with fellow middle infielder Alberto González.
+Bonifácio was called up to the majors (he played for the South Bend Silver Hawks before he entered the majors) by the Nationals on August 1, along with fellow middle infielder Alberto González.
 Bonifácio went 1 for 4, with an RBI, run, and a stolen base.